 The religion of witchcraft >> Catholicism >>

-Paul rightly associated circumcision with keeping the law, and ironically the
+Paul rightly associated circumcision with keeping the law, and ironically this

 meaning of circumcision has been misconstrued since the onset of the old

 covenant.
-God never mandated salvation through keeping the law, so anybody who
+Clearly, Moses never associated circumcision with the law, and God never mandated salvation through the law, so anybody who

-would get circumcised as a requirement of salvation misunderstands
+would get circumcised as a requirement of salvation has misunderstood

-in the old covenant too.
+circumcision in the old covenant, much more in the new.
 The old covenant was just as much based on faith as

-the new, just as Abraham believed God, and it was reckoned to him as
+the new covenant, as Abraham believed God, and it was reckoned to him as

-righteousness (Gal 3-6).
+righteousness (Gen 15-6).
 Abraham picked up his belongings and followed the

-Holy Spirit to the land of Canaan, so he not only believed God, he also obeyed
+Holy Spirit into the land of Canaan, so not only did he believe God, he also obeyed

 Him.
 The difference between Abraham’s obedience and obeying the law is that

-one is loyal to a written code of behavior while the other is loyal to the
+one is loyal to a written code while the other is loyal to the

 very person of God.
-Obviously, and the two of them are infinitely distant from
+Obviously, these two are infinitely distant from

 Gal 5,3-5